niall-thurrat/fishcatch-api/README.md

 -- --------------
 The fishing club "Den svartmunnade smörbultens banne" needs an API for collection fishing reports.
 They are thinking of building a client application but want a separate web API before taking this process along.
 The idea is that fishers should be able to report their catch and that this data could be made public.
 They want to collect data like:

-The user which catches the fish
+* The user that catches the fish
 * The position (longitude and latitude) of the catch
-* Specie of the fish
+* Species
 * Weight
 * Length
 * Timestamp of the catch